 At the eastern end of the rock platform is a long and quite unusual engraving which is crossed by many pecked dotted lines.
 It was described by Campbell as “a large curious-looking figure fifteen feet long, which has the appearance of a caterpillar or grub”.

-A kangaroo or wallaby intersects this grub-like figure, and next to it is a turtle.
+A kangaroo or wallaby intersects this grub-like figure.

 Near the small turtle is what seems to be a swamp hen, which is not shown on the site sketch.